cypress-io/code-coverage/README.md

 }
 ```

+**Note:** if you have `all: true` NYC option set, this plugin will check the produced `.nyc_output/out.json` before generating the final report.
+If the `out.json` file does not have information for some files that should be there according to `include` list, then an empty placeholder will be included, see [PR 208](https://github.com/cypress-io/code-coverage/pull/208).

 ## Disable plugin

 You can skip the client-side code coverage hooks by setting the environment variable `coverage` to `false`.